GrapeBaBa/concrete/concrete-core/book/src/tutorial.md

 Let's see how to do this in more details.
 For the sake of this tutorial, we're going to be adding a GPU backend to `concrete-core`, but it could be any other hardware.

+## Prerequisites

 Before following any of the steps shown in this tutorial, you actually have to create a crate that exposes some hardware-accelerated functions you want to use in `concrete-core`.
-For example, your Rust crate could be actually wrapping some C/C++ code.
-It's the example we consider in this
+For example, your Rust crate could actually be wrapping some C/C++ code.
-tutorial: let's consider you've created a crate `fhe-gpu` that exposes some functions:

-- `get_number_of_gpus`
-- `drop`
-- `malloc`
-- `copy_to_gpu`

-What we want to do is to pass some data from Rust to some C/C++ functions: we're going to do it using void pointers (with some metadata).
-This is definitely not the only way to do this, maybe not the best: we're open to any suggestion for improvement, do not hesitate to contact us!
+So, let's imagine you've created a crate `fhe-gpu` that exposes some Rust functions to allocate and copy data to a GPU.
+In an actual backend, you'd have to implement some operation-s ( ciphertext addition, keyswitch, bootstrap), and the data copy from GPU to CPU to get the results back.
+Here we'll only consider four functions:

+- `get_number_of_gpus`: returns the number of GPUs detected on the machine;
+- `malloc`: takes a size as input, and returns a pointer with memory allocated with this size;
+- `copy_to_gpu`: takes a pointer as input, together with a pointer to data on the CPU and a size, and copies the CPU data to the GPU;
+- `drop`: takes a pointer as input, and calls a function to clean memory.

+The functions listed above would actually be wrapping C/C++ functions (with some OpenCL or Cuda code for the GPU programming).
+What we need to do is to pass some pointers and integers from Rust to the `malloc`, `copy_to_gpu` and `drop` functions.

+Now, let's start actually modifying `concrete-core` to plug your crate with it!

 ## Add an optional feature

-So the first step is to configure `concrete-core`'s manifest to recognize your backend, and be able to optionally activate it.
+The first step is to configure `concrete-core`'s manifest to recognize your backend, and be able to optionally activate it.

 Open `concrete-core`'s `Cargo.toml` file and edit the following section: